DrStrangepork/habitica-scripts/README.md

     + For use with non-daily dailys, e.g. dailys that repeat every Monday
 - cast-party-spells.py
     + Template for equipping a special set of armor to improve stats before casting party spells during a quest.
 The script is set to the ideal settings for my current avatar (lvl 69 Healer) - first, equip gear for peak CON then cast Protective Aura; second, equip gear for peak CON/INT then cast Blessing; finally, equip gear for peak STR to quest - but you can change it to what best suits your situation.
+- get-group-data.py
+    + Dumps group data to a file `group-data.json` in the current directory (default group: party)
 - get-tasks.py
     + Dumps your tasks to a file `user-tasks.json` in the current directory
 - get-user-data.py